Enter your zip to

 2. Finalize your budget.
 If you’re doing a full remodel, talk to your contractor about how much of your budget should be allocated to the bathtub.
 If you are only replacing or remodeling your bathtub, then be sure you keep in mind that the cost of the tub is just one of the prices that goes into the process.
 You also need to take demolition, installation, hardware, and any plumbing work into account.
 We recommend reading about bathtub replacement costs to ensure you understand all the line items associated with this renovation.

 3. Evaluate your family’s needs.
-Once you know which tubs won’t fit into your space and/or your budget, you’ll be left with a smaller pool of options.
+Once you know which types of bathtubs won’t fit into your space and/or your budget, you’ll be left with a smaller pool of options.
 Now is when you should look at what your household needs from a bathtub.
 Is it going in a bathroom that will be shared by many people?
 In that case, you might want a tub and shower combo to suit many needs.
 Do you have accessibility concerns?
 Then you may want to choose a walk-in tub instead or pick a tub with a lower tub wall.

 Once you have narrowed down your options, we recommend you read more about bathtub remodeling to understand everything involved in the project, and then compare quotes from contractors.
 We’ve found getting three to four quotes gets you the best price for your project.